mflatt/sweetpea-py/docs/_source/api/derivations.rst

                             if `start` combined with `width`
-                            means that factors in `factors` will not have a level for some trials, then `predicate` must handle `None` values in the corresponding arguments
+                            means that factors in `factors` will not have a level for some trials, then `predicate` must handle `None` values for the corresponding dictionaries and keys
-                            and indices
               :type start: int
               :type factors: List(Factor)
               :rtype: Derivation